 Programs and Services

-The WOCRC offers a vast array of programs and services to benefit individuals of all ages in far west Ottawa.
+The Western Ottawa Community Resource Centre (WOCRC) provides a wide range of programs and services to support individuals and families of all ages in Ottawa’s far west communities.

-Some of our programs are funded through a Multi-Sector Service Accountability Agreement (MSAA) with Ontario Health (East).
-The MSAA and our Declarations of Compliance are publically available on our website and may be found here.
+Some programs are funded through a Multi-Sector Service Accountability Agreement (MSAA) with Ontario Health (East).
+We are committed to transparency—our signed MSAA agreements and Declarations of Compliance are publicly available:

 Violence Against Women